Pirate Party!

 decorating in disguise and a treasured memento for the birthday child’s scrapbook.

-stir fond memories of the “best birthday ever” for many years to come.
 Set a Captains wheel in the middle of each table.
 Cover with Fishnet and

-Fish, or Mini Telescopes.
+Fish.
 Or simply attach balloons to wheel.

-Fill a small chest with beads and fake coins for the centerpiece or to place at the front door
+and add ring pops, for the centerpiece or to place at the front door

 Pirate Party Activities: